 Distilled Water is any source of water that has been purified using the process of distillation.
 This involves boiling the water until it turns into water vapor, then capturing the gas and condensing it back into its liquid state.
 This is by far one of the safest types of water devoid of any contaminants and bacteria.

 However, is distilled water safe to drink?
 The lack of toxic contaminants, germs, and bacteria does make it seem like the safest kind of drinking water.
 But it is not!
 You see, besides lacking all the harmful impurities, distilled water also misses out on essential minerals and salt.
 This can be harmful to your body.

-Non-mineralized water tends to pull minerals from wherever they can.
-As such, drinking too much distilled-water can result in a mineral deficiency in your body as well as teeth, which isn’t a good thing.
+Non-mineralized water tends to pull minerals from wherever it can.
+As such, drinking too much-distilled water can result in a mineral deficiency in your body as well as teeth, which isn’t a good thing.

 Plus, although there is no proof that alkaline water offers these miraculous health benefits, we also don’t have any confirmation that it is harmful.
 Generally, it is safe for drinking, but there are some cases where it may cause some issues.

 For example, alkaline water can reduce stomach acids from effectively killing off harmful bacteria you might consume with your food.
 Furthermore, drinking too much alkaline water can lead to metabolic alkalosis, which can cause nausea and vomiting.

 As such, the general rule of thumb would be to drink water that has a normal PH level.
 Drinking water that has an uncomfortably high PH (alkaline) level or too low PH level (acidic), can and will have detrimental effects on your body.

 So these were the eight most common classifications of water.
 As you can see, most of them have serious cons alongside their many advantages.
 Overall, looking at how the environment is getting increasingly polluted by the day, we must take responsibility for keeping our water clean and safe to drink.